dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 **-m**, margins can be supplied.
 Provide a single number to set all four margins to the same value, or four comma-delimited values for the top, right, bottom, and left margins respectively.
 Negative margins are illegal.

+Nonblocking rendering will drop frames when rasterization isn't keeping up with frame production.
+It's thus unsuitable for benchmarking.

 # NOTES